Anderson hits grand slam as Marlins beat Nelson, Brewers 8-3

 Miami also got a big defensive play in the first when Harold Ramirez robbed Lorenzo Cain of a homer with a leaping grab at the wall in right.

-The Marlins, who have won 13 of 18 overall, went ahead to stay in the third.
+The Marlins went ahead to stay in the third.
 Nelson (0-1) issued a leadoff walk to Alcántara that proved costly.
-Curtis Granderson followed with a single and Garrett Cooper walked before Anderson drove Nelson’s next pitch over the wall in center for his seventh homer.
+Granderson followed with a single and Garrett Cooper walked before Anderson drove Nelson’s next pitch over the wall in center for his seventh homer.

+Anderson said he could see Nelson was struggling with his breaking ball.

+“For me, it was a good chance to look for a fastball, look for something out over the plate to drive,” he said.
+“Even if I don’t hit a double or a homer, it’s something that goes in the outfield and can get a run in on.
+(Nelson) left it kind of middle for me and I was able to take advantage of it.”

 Nelson was charged with five runs, four earned, and four hits in his first big league start since Sept.
 8, 2017.
 He struck out two and walked three.

-Alcántara permitted five hits, struck out five and walked one.
+Alcántara permitted five hits, struck out five and walked one in his first win since he tossed a two-hitter in a 3-0 victory over the New York Mets on May 19.
 The right-hander pitched six scoreless innings in a no-decision against San Francisco in his previous start.

 TRAINER’S ROOM

-Brewers: RHP Jhoulys Chacín, who was placed on the 10-day injured list Sunday with a lower-back strain, played catch Wednesday.
-“That went well, so we’re in better shape there,” manager Craig Counsell said.
+Brewers: Cain departed in the ninth because of a jammed right thumb.
+He said he plans to play Thursday. … RHP Jhoulys Chacín, who was placed on the 10-day injured list Sunday with a lower-back strain, played catch Wednesday.
+“That went well, so we’re in better shape there,” Counsell said.
 “We’ll probably wait for another throwing session before we plot that case moving forward.” … LHP Gio González (shoulder fatigue) might try some light-tossing Thursday.
-“Definitely just try to get my arm back up there, see how it feels,” he said.
-There is no timetable for his return.

 UP NEXT